luciotato/golang-notes/OOP.md

 Note: The *ITables* used for method dispatch are constructed dynamically as needed and cached.
 Each *class(struct)* has one ITable for each *Interface* the *class(struct) implements*, so, if all *classes(structs)* implement all interfaces, there's a *ITable* for each *class(struct)*-*Interface* combination.
 See: [Go Data Structures: Interfaces](http://research.swtch.com/interfaces)

-Note: I'm writing a [low-level detail of what happens when you use interface vars](low-level-interface.md).
-Help is appreciated.

 ####Examples from [How to use interfaces in Go](http://jordanorelli.com/post/32665860244/how-to-use-interfaces-in-go) with commented pseudo-code

     package main